Homotopy in Exact Categories: Generators in Exact Categories

 \section{Generators in Exact Categories}

-In this section we will introduce suitable notions of a generating set in an exact category.
+In this recall the definition of an admissible generating collection from \cite{saorin2011exact}, which follows Schneiders' deinition of strict generators in quasi-abelian categories \cite{qacs} Definition 2.1.5/ Proposition 2.1.7.
 This will come into play later when we discuss cofibrant generation of model structures, where some compactness assumptions are required.
-For our definition of generating set we will generalise an equivalent characterisation (\cite{qacs} Proposition 2.1.7) of Schneiders' notion of a \textbf{strictly generating set} in a quasi-abelian caegory, \cite{qacs} Definition 2.1.5.
 If $\mathcal{G}$ is a collection of objects in an exact category we denote by $\bigoplus\mathcal{G}$ the collection of all small coproducts of objects in $\mathcal{G}$.
+We will use the word `collection' because we will also be interested in proper classes of generators.